scottyla19/341-final/WK-10/readme.md

 ### Goals with this page
 My main goal was to promote and persuade the use of RWD.
 The primary content is in the main-container div and includes the video and infographic.
 The secondary content are my own text definitions.
-I believe the first content users should see is my text.
-After understanding what I believe the benefits are of RWD I provide other examples and resources for more learning.
+I believe the first content users should see on mobile is my text due to images and videos being too small.
+On larger screens the video and infographic come first due to being more visually appealing.

 ### Going Forward
 Flexbox really makes it easier.
 I can finally center a div both vertically and horizontall